-Each type of loop selects elements from the SPIP database: articles, sections, news items, etc. Each of these elements contains particular items (fields): a title, a date, a main text, etc. When using a loop in a template, we need to be able place these items in the HTML code to give the layout we wish.
+Each type of loop selects records from the SPIP database: articles, sections, news items, etc. Each of these records contains particular items (fields): a title, a date, a main text, etc. When using a loop in a template, we need to be able to insert those items into the HTML code to generate the output we are aiming for.

 The basics

-A SPIP tag is placed inside a loop (because we need to know if we want to retrieve an article, a section, etc.).
+A SPIP tag is placed inside a loop (because we need to know whether we are trying to retrieve data about an article, or a section, etc.).
 Tag names are generally very simple (but in French!).
-For each type of loop tags that can be used are listed in the documentation of the corresponding loop.
+For each type of standard loop that exists in SPIP, the tags that can be used are listed in the documentation for the corresponding loop.

 A tag always starts with the hash symbol (#) and is written in capital letters.